Can you name five famous left handed guitarists? I’ll bet you probably can – but I’ll also wager that after five or so you would start to struggle!

 MORE Famous Left Handed PEOPLE

-Check out my huge list of 100+ Famous Left Handed People for additional left handed musicians, artists, move-stars, entrepreneurs, and more!
+Or check out my huge list of 100+ Famous Left Handed People for additional left handed musicians, artists, move-stars, entrepreneurs, and more!